Notable arranged marriages throughout history

 King Louis XII pushed for the marriage to the then-18-year-old, who was resistant to the whole arrangement.

-Henry was able to convince Mary to wed Louis under a condition: if Mary's partner died and she be a widow, she would be able to find her next husband.
+Henry was able to convince Mary to wed Louis under a condition: if Mary's partner died and she became a widow, she would be able to find her next husband.

 Mary and Louis' marriage lasted only three months when the king died.